ucsf-wynton/wynton-website-hpc/docs/get-started/2fa-signup.md

 If this is the first time you access {{ site.cluster.name }} via SSH, then you will have to do two SSH logins - the first login is just a "trigger" and the second login one will display the registration URL.
 If you have priorly logged into to {{ site.cluster.name }}, then you can skip to the second SSH-login instructions below.

 1. SSH to {{ site.login.hostname }} using your {{ site.cluster.nickname }} username
    - If you are asked the question `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, then answer `yes`
    - Enter your {{ site.cluster.nickname }} password
    - The connection will be closed automatically.
 This is expected

 2. Again, SSH to {{ site.login.hostname }} using your {{ site.cluster.nickname }} username
    - Enter your {{ site.cluster.nickname }} password
    - After entering you password, you should then see **a message saying to enroll at a particular Duo URL**
    - This will followed by a 'Permission denied'.
 The connection will close.
 This is expected

-3. Go to the enrollment page but copying the URL into your web browser
+3. Go to the enrollment page by copying the URL into your web browser

 Here is what the above steps will look like: